 This exemplifies the tenet of my concern with services like Clture.
 I don't believe any additional control over personal data is being given to the user.
 They should be seen for what they are: a quick way to get a few extra dollars a month.

-Now, obviously you're not actually in control of your photos.
-The coffee shop still knows that you'll be more receptive to an extra large latte if you walked over a bit more slowly that morning.
-Google still knows which ads you'll be most likely to engage with.
-When Datacoup says “Rather than [companies selling your data], monetize [your data]", it really means “Companies are selling your data, and you can sell it to more for scraps if you want”.
+Earlier when Datacoup said “Rather than [companies selling your data], monetize [your data]", it really meant “Companies are selling your data, and you can sell it to more for scraps if you want”.

-We should not be treating the personal data of individuals as a tradable commodity.
-New companies should not be created to feed into a system ripe with abuse.
+We should not just accept the treatment of personal data of individuals as a tradable commodity.
+New companies should not be created to feed into a heavily abused system.
 Instead, we should focus on creating a direct connection between what the user decides to give to a service they use and what the service gets.
 An abstraction or intermediary only serves to distance the user from their personal data, not to regain control of it.